PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/3-tutorial/README.md

 ## Implementing the `module-lib-billing` package in your module

-`module-lib-billing` is an important part of the Prestashop Billing solution, as it helps you setup some needed information in a standardized format.
+`module-lib-billing` is an important part of the PrestaShop Billing solution, as it helps you setup some needed information in a standardized format.

 1. Edit the `config\admin\services.yml` file to include the following highlighted contents: